aztfmods/terraform-azurerm-vnet/README.md

 # Virtual Network

-The terraform module simplifies the process of creating and managing virtual network resources on azure with configurable options for network topology, subnets, security groups, and more to ensure a secure and efficient environment for resource communication in the cloud.
+This terraform module simplifies the process of creating and managing virtual network resources on azure with configurable options for network topology, subnets, security groups, and more to ensure a secure and efficient environment for resource communication in the cloud.

 The below features are made available: